quickwit-oss/quickwit/docs/deployment/deployment-modes.md

 ### File-backed metastore limitations

 The file-backed metastore is mainly useful for testing purposes.
-Though it may be very practical in specific use cases, we strongly encourage you to use a Postgresql metastore in production.
+Though it may be convenient for some specific use cases, we strongly encourage you to use a PostgreSQL metastore in production.
 The main limitations of the file-backed metastore are:
 - it does not support concurrent writes;
 - it caches metastore data and polls regularly files to update its cache.
 Thus it has a delayed view on the metastore.